-3. To what extent are environmental non-governmental organisations (NGOs) and other pressure groups active in your jurisdiction?
+To what extent are environmental non-governmental organisations (NGOs) and other pressure groups active?

 Environmental NGOs are not particularly active.
 Their role of promoting public interest has traditionally been taken on by the government.
-In addition, only the government can prosecute environmental law violations.
+Additionally, only the government can prosecute environmental law violations.
 Private individuals, including environmental NGOs, cannot file claims to remedy breaches unless their own rights have been infringed.
 Therefore, the powers of environmental NGOs are weak.